Supporting anaesthetists in training

-The Trainee Committee supports and represents the interests of our trainee anaesthetist members.
-The committee discusses trainee views at the Association board of directors and other committees and meetings.
+The Trainee Committee supports and represents the interests of trainee anaesthetist members.
+The Committee discusses trainee views at the Association board of directors and other committees and meetings.

 Enjoy the full range of our educational events at a reduced rate, including talks on management and leadership and how to apply for a consultant role.

 On joining, trainees will receive a voucher which will enable them to attend their first Association educational event free of charge.
 After that, Trainee members are entitled to heavily discounted registration prices.

 TOTUM Pro is the number one discount card and app.
 Trainee members are now eligible to purchase TOTUM Pro for £14.99 (one year membership) or £24.99 (three year membership).
 TOTUM Pro gives you access to exclusive deals on food and fashion, tech and travel and everything in between.
 On average TOTUM users save £572.
 As a new benefit, Trainee members can sign up to TOTUM Pro by logging into their member area of the Association website.